Rearrange code elements

-- Rearrange elements that are normally written in a single line.
-For example, you can move left and right attributes, function parameters, operands in an expression, parts of assignment statements, etc. Note that the left/right commands are applied to these elements even if they are written in multiple lines.
+Rearrange elements that are normally written in a single line.
+For example, you can move left and right attributes, function parameters, operands in an expression, parts of assignment statements, and so on.
+Note that the left/right commands are applied to these elements even if they are written in multiple lines.

 Although JetBrains Rider tries not to allow invalid moves, there are still cases when you can break either logic or compilation of your code.
 Note that JetBrains Rider provides a lot of refactorings that help you safely rearrange your code, for example, Move Type to Outer Scope refactoring and Change Signature refactoring.
 If your code is broken after moving a code element, press Alt+Enter and check for available quick-fixes.
 Most of the time, you will find the right refactoring right in the action list.